-I've had my Klean Kanteen Wide 40 oz. single wall water bottle since 2008.
+I've had my Klean Kanteen 40 oz. wide mouth stainless steel water bottle since 2008.
 It's not sexy, it's not expensive, and it's not the item that most gear heads would ever brag about.
 But it is reliable, durable, and trustworthy.
 Exactly what you want in a backpacking partner.

 When I first purchased it, I was looking for a water bottle for winter camping.
 I wanted a bottle that I could melt snow in as well as to store water.
 Most people will melt snow in one of their cooking pots.
 This is fine but why not use another vessel separate from the cooking gear?
 It seemed like a simpler solution with less chance of spilling water and wasting fuel.

 It would also serve the same purpose of plastic water bottles like the several Nalgene bottles that had recently (2008) been recalled due to BPA contamination.
 Among winter campers, it’s also a common practice to place a hot water bottle inside your sleeping bag to help keep you warm as metal bottles transfer heat well.
 Of course, It's imperative that the bottle must not leak!

 It made sense to me to have one container that I could use to melt snow, store water, and also use for a hot water bottle.
 Better yet, a stainless-steel bottle should be nearly indestructible.